7 Best Practices for Local Government

 1. Obtain community input

-If a strategic plan is meant to serve the community, it only makes sense that it takes the community’s needs into consideration.
-It is therefore essential to gather community input during the planning process, and to put mechanisms in place that will ensure resident feedback is heard.
-Mechanisms include public meetings, surveys, hearings, workshops, and technology solutions for more broad-reaching community input from those who won’t necessarily opt-in.
+A strategic plan serves the community, so it should take the community’s needs into consideration.
+Seeking community input during the planning process is critical.
+Additionally, mechanisms to ensure that resident feedback is heard should be established.
+These mechanisms include public meetings, surveys, hearings, workshops, and technological solutions for broader participation by those who would not necessarily participate.

 2. Put vision before resources

-While it may seem counter-intuitive, policy experts also often recommend that the vision of the strategic plan should not be inhibited by available resources.
-The Government Finance Officers Association’s Best Practices: Establishment of Strategic Plans states that a strategic plan is about “influencing the future rather than simply preparing or adapting to it,” going on to say that it is the vision itself that should then determine the allocation of resources.
-In other words, while it is important to take resources into consideration, strategic plans are a roadmap—a broad strokes picture of how local government leaders want the future to look.
+Policy experts often recommend that the vision of the strategic plan not be hampered by available resources.
+The GFOA Best Practices: Establishment of Strategic Plans states that a strategic plan is about “influencing the future, not just preparing for it or adapting to it.”
+It goes on to say that it is the vision itself that should drive the allocation of resources.
+In other words, while it is important to consider resources, strategic plans are a roadmap.
 And as they don’t require dollar-for-dollar accounting, you should see your strategic plan as an opportunity to dream big.

 3. Incorporate equity from the first step

-Incorporating equity and inclusion into your strategic plan will help ensure that you’re serving all corners of your community, and not just the active participants.
-The American Planning Association defines planning for equity as, “recognizing planning practices that have had a disparate impact on certain communities and actively working with affected residents to create better communities for all.”
-But in order to truly build an equitable plan, it’s important to be inclusive and incorporate equity measures from the very start, as well as build equity and inclusivity parameters into the plan itself.
-Adopting equitable and inclusive processes from the ideation phase ensures that all residents have a voice in shaping the vision and defining strategic priorities, and therefore that all residents will be served by your strategic plan.
 Too often, the most active participants in local government do not necessarily speak for the entire community.
 More so, the most vulnerable members of your community may face barriers to participation.
 These include language barriers, accessibility, and even a lack of knowledge that taking part in local government is possible.
-Bringing down these barriers and including underrepresented voices in your strategic plan helps you build a city with all of the different communities you serve and not just for them.
+Lowering these barriers and including underrepresented voices in your strategic plan helps you build a city with all of the communities you serve.
 For city and county managers, this means broadening the ways by which you hear from the community and gather feedback.

 4. Build on the past

 A successful strategic plan doesn’t have to reinvent the wheel.
-City and county managers can—and should—borrow from the successes of previous strategic plans, and even from the successes of their neighbors.
-Similarly, local governments can benchmark against similar communities to understand the successes of their own initiatives as well as the successes of their neighbors’ initiatives.
+City and county managers should borrow from the successes of previous strategic plans, and from the successes of their neighbors.
+Similarly, local governments can benchmark against similar communities.

 5. Utilize data to support your plan